xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 .. figure:: output_div_12.pdf
             :width: 70%

-            Final frequency response for a divide of 12.
+            Final frequency response for a divide of 12 giving a typical output rate of 8kHz(3.072MHz) or 7.35kHz(2.8224MHz).

 |newpage|